ciisiq/backend-ghibli-films/README.md

 ### Challenges I encountered in this project

-Backend is a challenge in all ways for me, but I had some challenges that I enter to ask people for help and read a lot of things.
+Backend is a challenge in all ways for me, but I had some challenges that I enter to ask people for help and read a lot of things.<br>
-1 - Make DB run locally;
+1 - Make DB run locally;<br>
-2 - Connect the Mongodb to my API local
+2 - Connect the Mongodb to my API local;<br>
 3 - db how to use the image (poster) with Buffer
 <br><br>